KevinKra/Notes/certifications/aws/solutions_architect/anotha_one.md

 - Cross-Account Access delegate access across AWS accounts using IAM roles
 - By default, a brand new IAM user created using the AWS CLI or AWS API has no credentials of any kind.
 You must create the type of credentials for an IAM user based on the needs of your user.
 You must choose to at least include a console password or access keys when creating a new IAM user.

+- IAM database authentication provides the following benefits:
+  - Network traffic to and from the database is encrypted using Secure Sockets Layer (SSL).
+  - You can use IAM to centrally manage access to your database resources, instead of managing access individually on each DB instance.
+  - For applications running on Amazon EC2, you can use profile credentials specific to your EC2 instance to access your database instead of a password, for greater security

 ### Advanced IAM Policy Documents

 - ARN (Amazon Resource Name): `arn:partition:service:region:account_id:resource || resource_type/ ...`